tusharnankani/ScriptCoin/README.md

-# ScriptChain
+# ScriptCoin

-A simple blockchain implementation written in JavaScript - ScriptChain 🔰
+A simple blockchain implementation written in JavaScript and Solidity - ScriptCoin 🔰